fumofumoenjoyer/FumOS/README.md

 # FumOS
 FumoFumo inspired Archlinux-based meme distro with [Ezarcher as its base](https://sourceforge.net/projects/ezarch/)

+## Features
+More private, hardened librewolf web browser thanks to [Vanguard Browser](https://github.com/Michael-Sebero/Vanguard-Browser)

+Zsh as the default user shell

+Fumos on Fastfetch

+Custom theme included (not enabled by default)

 ## Downloads
 Sadly i dont have any other way to host this for now